harshbhardwajcsit/shoppersCart/README.md

-# Request Proxy Service
+# shopper cart service

 The System has be been built using Spring boot framework, with an exposed endpoint/REST API
-* host/api/v1/reply, where host is the server where the system has been deployed or running, v1 is for the versioning of the API
+* host/api/v1/cart, where host is the server where the system has been deployed or running, v1 is for the versioning of the API
-* for local testing or postman testing : use localhost:8090/api/v1/reply
+* for local testing or postman testing : use localhost:8090/api/v1/cart

 ## Requirements